Most dangerous drivers in US

 Which states are most likely to be involved in a fatal accident?

-2. New Mexico: With one of the nation’s highest rates of drunk-driving deaths, it’s no surprise that New Mexico is in the top three.
-The state has around 48 fatal crashes per 100,000 people.
+1. New Mexico: With one of the nation’s highest rates of drunk-driving deaths, it’s no surprise that New Mexico is in the top one.
+The state has around 55 fatal crashes per 100,000 people and this number has increased compared to the previous year.

 How can this be improved?